Intro to the shell

 Some facts about paths to directories and files:

-• The absolute path of your HOME directory is: /home/elic/MY_LOGIN.
+HOMEdirectory. - The absolute path of your

-• Absolute paths are always written with respect to the root of the file tree, i.e. /.
+cdcommand to return theHOMEdirectory. - Absolute paths are always written with respect to the

-• A typical absolute path to the DEM file would be: /home/elic/MY_LOGIN/lsdtt/data/dem-analysis/mnt-ambleve-10m.tif.
-Notice the / at the beginning of the path, indicating that it is an absolute path, i.e. starting from the root.
+/home/elic/MY_LOGIN/lsdtt/data/dem-analysis/mnt-ambleve-10m.tif.
+Notice the/at the beginning of the path, indicating that it is an absolute path, i.e. starting from theroot. - A typical relative path to the DEM file, if you are located in your

-• Relative paths are always expressed relatively to the current directory.
+HOMEdirectory:lsdtt/data/dem-analysis/mnt-ambleve-10m.tif.
+Note that there is no/at the beginning of the path. - Relative paths are always expressed relatively to the current directory.

-• To know the current directory, use the pwd command (print working directory).
+- To know the current directory, use the

 Sequence of example commands